A look at the science behind tobacco’s relationship with ED

 This article takes a look at some of the science behind why kicking the nic could be an important part of your strategy to overcome erectile dysfunction.

 At its most basic level, achieving and maintaining an erection requires adequate blood flow to male genitalia.
 Chemicals found in cigarettes are associated with a lack of blood flow to the penisand can be detrimental to cardiovascular health more generally.
 If your heart is damaged in such a way that it can’t pump enough blood through arteries and veins to the penis, it can be difficult, if not impossible, to achieve an erection.
 As such, tobacco use, along with antidepressants, are the most common non-age relatedcauses of ED.

 Given that smoking and erectile dysfunction affects millions upon millions of people worldwide, there is no shortage of research on either topic.
 One study from 2005 surveyed over 1,300 mento examine the association between smoking and erectile dysfunction.
 It found that men who currently smoked, or who were regular smokers earlier in life, were more likely to experience ED than those who had never smoked.

 Health Canada cites five different studies that all point to tobacco having a negative impact on male sexual health.
 Two of the studies suggest that the likelihood of current smokers experiencing ED was twice as high as that of non-smokers.

-A doctor or pharmacist might also decide that prescription medication can play a role in treating erectile dysfunction.
-Drugs like sildenafil, tadalafil, and vardenafil have the potential to be effective treatments in achieving and maintaining erections.
+A doctor might also decide that prescription medication can play a role in treating erectile dysfunction.
+These medications have the potential to be effective treatments in achieving and maintaining erections.
 However, it’s important for your doctor to know about habits like smoking, drinking and drug use, as well as any medication currently being taken for other health conditions, before prescribing medication for erectile dysfunction.